stolostron/cluster-keeper/USAGE.md

     If the context matches a ClusterClaim, the kubeadmin password is copied to the clipboard

     CONTEXT is the name of a kubeconfig context
-        'cm' context refers to the ClusterPool host
+        'ck' context refers to the ClusterPool host

     The following OPTIONS are available: